 Law

-Among other countries, England has impacted laws in Australia, India, and the United States; it is among the oldest legal systems in the world.
+Among other countries, England has influenced laws in Australia, India, and the United States; it is among the oldest legal systems in the world.
 The Common Law system offers courts the structure for justice.
 Maintaining the rule of law and safeguarding people's liberties and rights have long been hallmarks of England.

 Subdivisions